xfbs/PiL3/05Functions/notes.markdown

 - The opposite can be done with the function `table.pack()`, which turns all of it's parameter into an array and stores the size of that array in the field `n`
-- Lua functions can take a variable amount of inputs with the vararg expression (`...`), which are used in place of the parameter list and expand to the given arguments in the function body
+- Lua functions can take a variable amount of inputs with the *vararg expression* (`...`), which is used in place of the parameter list and expands to the given arguments in the function body
-- Named parameters can be simulated in Lua by passing a table as the first and only argument, which can look like this: `func{arg1="this", arg2="that"}`
+- *Named parameters* can be simulated in Lua by passing a table as the first and only argument, which can look like this: `func{arg1="this", arg2="that"}`